 - Skin Cancer

 measures the color and intensity of reflected light and can be used to determine if structural changes are taking place in the tissue.

-It is used to determine the presence and concentration of certain chemical markers present in tissue.
-In the case of LuViva, fluorescent markers present that may indicate the early stages of cancer are: tryptophan, flavins and/or collagen.
+It is used to determine the presence and concentration of certain chemical markers present in the tissue.
+Examples of fluorescent markers that may indicate the early stages of cancer are tryptophan, flavins, collagen, and elastin.

 The products developed by Guided Therapeutics are derived from our biophotonic technology platform, multimodal hyperspectral imaging.
 Multimodal refers to the application of more than one type of spectroscopy to determine the composition of tissue.
 Hyperspectral refers to the precise way we analyze the light coming back from the tissue.

 Using light, our technology scans tissue to determine its chemical and structural composition at the cellular level.
 The spectra collected from the scan are then interpreted by an artificial intelligence algorithm to produce an objective result at the point of care.